hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 Note that the other display settings for this type of chart are disabled.

-We then click *Test* to preview the chart, which will display and allow viewing of the actual error responses:
+We then click *Test* to preview the data table, which will display and allow viewing of the actual error responses:

 ![](img/CustomAnalyticsDashboards/12.png)